eigenspaces/eigenspaces.github.io/about.md

 title: About
 permalink: /about/
 ---
+Hi!

-This is a website about my personal projects in the area of statistics, machine learning and programming.
+This is a website about my personal projects.
+My interests include machine learning, statistics, probability theory, programming (especially Python and R) and data visualization.
+I currently pursue a master's degree in statistics at Humboldt University, Technical University and Free University of Berlin.

 ### Contact me